 As I grew older and became this man’s son-in-law, we’d sometimes sit around the barbecue sipping something cold, me asking questions about life and business, him answering.
-Fast-forward to Father’s Day 2019 and all the answers are gone.
+Fast-forward to today and all the answers are gone.
 The man who led successful corporations across the Americas can no longer remember the names of his kids.
 Years of jogging and healthy living means he’s in great physical shape except for his brain.
 Few things are sadder than this.

-The thing about life is that it creates the illusion everything will go on as it always has.
+The thing about life as usual is that it creates the illusion everything will go on as it always has.
 Dementia is one of many things that changes life dramatically, though not at first.
 Since the onset of the condition is usually gradual, it allows the luxury of hope that it’s not what you think it is.
 One small blessing is the way the slow advance gives you time to modify your home (and heart) to make the situation more manageable for a while.

 My wife was the first to mention that something wasn’t right with her dad.
 There was a certain uncharacteristic hesitation now and then in his responses, the occasional simple word that he couldn’t find, a moment of reduced facial expression.
 If you’ve seen dementia take hold, you know the early signs.